Castle Bromwich: Modern Castle Bromwich

-Castle Bromwich retains some of its village character and it is very active.
-There is a well used multi-function village hall called Arden Hall.
-The office of Castle Bromwich Parish Council is situated there, as is the local police office of the West Midlands Police.
-Castle Bromwich has its own dedicated Neighbourhood Policing Team consisting of a sergeant, four police constables and a community support officer.

-The playing fields, adjacent to Arden Hall, have a sports centre which supports cricket, football, golf and tennis clubs and is now home to Bromford Lions Football Club.
 There are three primary schools, one special school and one secondary school (Park Hall Academy).
-There are two main shopping areas, several smaller ones and numerous small businesses.

 Public transport is provided in the form of bus routes by National Express West Midlands, connecting Castle Bromwich with Birmingham, Sutton Coldfield, Solihull and Birmingham Airport.

 The Castle Bromwich Assembly factory owned by Jaguar Land Rover, employs 2,500 people (or 2,700 according to other sources) in Jaguar automobile manufacturing.
 News reports in early July 2019 indicated that the company planned to build an electric version of the Jaguar XJ saloon, replacing the manufacturing of the conventional XJ at this plant, after investing billions of pounds in upgrades to the facility by autumn 2019.
 A BBC report indicated that the plant "also produces the Jaguar XF, XE and F-Type", but the XJ was critical to the success of the facility.
 Without the new plan, the Castle Bromwich plant would "effectively be dead", according to David Bailey (economist), a professor of business economics at Birmingham Business School.